Kicksecure/security-misc/README.md

 See:

 - `debian/security-misc.postinst`
 - `/usr/libexec/security-misc/permission-lockdown`
 - `/usr/share/pam-configs/mkhomedir-security-misc`

 #### umask

-Default `umask` is set to `027` for files created by non-root users such as for example user `user`.
+Default `umask` is set to `027` for files created by non-root users such as user `user`.
 Broken.
 Disabled.
 See:

 * https://github.com/Kicksecure/security-misc/issues/184

-This is doing using pam module `pam_mkhomedir.so umask=027`.
+This is done using the PAM module `pam_mkhomedir.so umask=027`.

-This means, files created by non-root users cannot be read by other non-root users by default.
+This means files created by non-root users cannot be read by other non-root users by default.
 While Permission Lockdown already protects the `/home` folder, this protects other folders such as `/tmp`.